-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 With that

-path available, the function can simply request the corresponding path from our Cloud Storage bucket.
+path available, the function can simply request the corresponding path from your Cloud Storage bucket.
 Given a constant

-BUCKET_NAME (we’ll set it in this tutorial to “my-bucket”), set a
+BUCKET_NAME (you will set it to

 BUCKET_URL constant, append